Welcome to the Summer Retreat

 Rick and Lindsay will talk about personal awakening.
 Your particular life experiences, both good and bad, have given you a unique sensibility that belongs to you and only you.
 This means you’re a gift, just as you are.
 Stop running from the past, renovate it.
 Be creative.
 Gratitude for life is the highest art.

-Our magnificent team of yoga teachers, Michael and Stephanie Johnson, Julie Upton, Dr, Pattie O’Brien and Carol James will be teaching at all levels different forms of yoga, from Tibetan Heart Yoga, a practice of the Dalai Lamas designed to open the heart, to the rare and beautiful yoga of Lady Niguma, which gently and systematically redistributes the life forces in the body.
+Our magnificent team of yoga teachers, Michael and Stephanie Johnson, David Thornton, Dr. Pattie O’Brien and Carol James will be teaching at all levels different forms of yoga, from Tibetan Heart Yoga, a practice of the Dalai Lamas designed to open the heart, to the rare and beautiful yoga of Lady Niguma, which gently and systematically redistributes the life forces in the body.
 Bob Arnold will offer Tai Chi, the Chinese practice that harmonizes body and mind.

 We are silent for two days in the middle of the retreat.
 Being quiet will allow you to absorb what you’re being taught on a very deep level.
 People can be hesitant about this, but the sweetness of the group surrounds you, and you may find it comes as a relief.